HubRise/website/content/apps/lightspeed-restaurant/en/food-ordering-platforms.md

 To receive Uber Eats orders in Lightspeed, you first need to connect Uber Eats Bridge, an app included in your HubRise subscription.
 For more information about Uber Eats Bridge, see the [Uber Eats Bridge documentation](/apps/uber-eats).

-To correctly receive your orders, specify the following values in the Uber Eats Bridge configuration page.
-To learn how to view and modify the configuration page for Uber Eats Bridge, see the [Uber Eats Configuration page](/apps/uber-eats/configuration).
+To correctly receive your Uber Eats orders in Lightspeed, specify the following values in the Uber Eats Bridge configuration page.
+To find out how to view and modify it, see the [Uber Eats Configuration page](/apps/uber-eats/configuration).

 Depending on your needs, you may have to create some products in Lightspeed.
 If you don't use these features, you can skip creating the products and leave the corresponding fields empty.